 Nineties nostalgists, this is your classic indie record shop, the place to hit when you Shazam a nifty new band on NPR, an Apple ad or college radio (still a thing, promise!) and want to own the physical product.
 Apart from the usual records and CDs, Laurie's sells pop-culture items such as Johnny Cash action figures, Alf stuffed animals and even a little Social Distortion skeleton guy.

 Located directly across the street from Thalia Hall, Dusek's and Punch House, Pilsen's latest record store focuses on vinyl from small, international labels like Blackest Ever Black (London) and Exiles (Buenos Aires) as well as albums released by local favorites like Thrill Jockey and Numero Group.
-Stop by the slickly designed space to catch a DJ set or browse the selection of turntables, slipmats and other record supplies.
+Stop by the sleek space to catch a DJ set or browse the selection of turntables, slipmats and other record supplies.

-Just steps away from the 18th Street Pink Line station, Pinwheel Records was the first record store to open up shop in Pilsen.
+Just steps away from the 18th Street Pink Line station, Pinwheel Records was the first record store to debut in Pilsen.
 The interior of the shop looks a bit like the living room of your dreams, boasting a couch, coffee table and an arcade cabinet.
 Of course, there are plenty of records (and turntables to listen to them on) neatly arranged throughout the brightly colored space.
 Stop in for some listening material while you digest those carnitas.

 Opened in 2010, Bucket O’ Blood Books and Records hawks low-priced books in the varieties of horror, science fiction, fantasy, literary fiction, popular science, creative nonfiction and biographies, as well as rock, punk and metal vinyl alongside used science fiction and horror DVDs.
 Its new location is just down the street from Kuma's Corner, which means you can finally eat a Slayer burger and then go buy a copy of Reign in Blood.